No matter how healthy or committed to self care we are, most of us have had to deal with a set of seriously puffy eyes from time to time.

 It’s hard to avoid the occasional bout of insomnia, indulgence in salty snacks, or bawl-your-eyes-out movies — all of which can leave your eyes looking swollen and tired.

-So if you’re wondering how to get rid of puffy eyes — keep reading.
-We’ve got the tips and tricks you need to beat this annoying skincare issue.
+So if you’re wondering how to get rid of puffy eyes or reduce puffy eyes — keep reading.
+We’ve got the tips and tricks you need to beat this annoying skin care issue.

 Knowledge Drop: What Causes Puffy Eyes?

 Putting aside any medical issues or specific allergies (always check with your doc first!) — temporarily puffy eyes can be caused by an array of different factors, most of which involve lifestyle choices.

 Fluid retention is usually the number one issue.
 This happens when excess fluid builds up inside different areas of the body.